Classic Blueberry Waffles

 Waffles.
-I’ll be completely honest here.
-I’m a homemade waffle snob.
-Luckily, I’ve been on a waffle-scarfing crave since the beginning of summer and it’s become quite a Salerno tradition to wake up early and make homemade waffles on Sunday mornings.
+I’ll be completely honest here… I’m a homemade waffle snob.
+Luckily, I’ve been on a waffle craze since the beginning of summer and it’s become quite a family tradition to wake up early and make homemade waffles on Sunday mornings.
 Don’t believe me?
 Fine, here’s the proof.

 Four Sundays.
 Four waffles.
-Chocolate, plain, and blueberry.
+Chocolate, plain, blueberry and vanilla.

 My dad and I wake up early and sit on our outdoor porch discussing politics and drinking coffee while we wait for the rest of the family to wake up.
 We start to grow impatient and hungry and go inside for a coffee refill.
 We turn up the morning jams and sit and wait for the music to vibrate throughout the entire house.
 We begin to hear movement from upstairs.
 And then the rest of the crew makes their way downstairs, a little grumpy, but demanding waffles nonetheless.